FabianAlvaradoDonoso/tmo-extension/README.md

 - 🎯 Automatically detects the next unread chapter
 - 🚀 Opens the chapter in a new tab
 - 💡 If all chapters are marked as read, allows you to return to the last chapter
+- 👉🏻 Navigation between chapters, next chapter, previous chapter or return to the index

 ### Installation